fazendadosoftware/vue-cli-plugin-leanix/docs/guide/step-by-step.md

 Custom reports are a great way for analysing and communicating Enterprise Architecture insights of your organization in an effective way.

-In this step-by-step tutorial we create a simple [LeanIX](https://www.leanix.net/en/) custom report from scratch, using [Vue](https://vuejs.org/), that will list all application factsheets of a workspace as cards, as in the picture below:
+In this step-by-step tutorial we create a simple [LeanIX](https://www.leanix.net/en/) custom report from scratch, using [Vue](https://vuejs.org/), that will list all application factsheets of a workspace as cards as in the picture below:

 <figure class="panel-image">
   <img src='/tutorial_09.png'>